RHIT-CSSE/csse332/Docs/syllabus.md

 Some of the homework, all of the labs, part of each exam, and the final project require programming solutions.
 Each student is expected to be able to design, build, execute and debug solutions for problems of similar scope.

-You must pass the programming portions of the class to pass the course.

 ### Grading